 Security bugs are different.
 They can compromise users' data, and possibly users' entire computers.
 To discuss such a problem openly would be to advertise its existence to the entire world—including to all the parties who might make malicious use of the bug.
 Even merely committing a fix effectively announces the bug's existence (there are potential attackers who watch the commit logs of public projects, systematically looking for changes that indicate security problems in the pre-change code).
 Most open source projects have settled on approximately the same set of steps to handle this conflict between openness and secrecy, based on the these basic guidelines:

-Don't talk about the bug publicly until a fix is available; then supply the fix at exactly the same moment you announce the bug.
+Don't talk about the bug publicly until a fix is available; then supply the fix (packaged as a release) at exactly the same moment you announce the bug.

 Come up with that fix as fast as you can—especially if someone outside the project reported the bug, because then you know there's at least one person outside the project who is able to exploit the vulnerability.

 In practice, those principles lead to a fairly standardized series of steps, which are described in the sections below.